 In April, we eagerly shed our winter gear, welcome the warm weather, and breathe in the sweet spring air.
-Dogwood festivals around the country are a way for us to join together with family and friends and celebrate the arrival of spring.
+Dogwood festivals around the country are a way to join together with family and friends and celebrate the arrival of spring.
 From grand events to small-town gatherings, you will find a Dogwood festival to suit your adventurous spirit.

 1. Atlanta, Georgia